 How to Apply Fertilizer

 The method of applying fertilizer changes depending on the type of fertilizer that you’re using.
-Slow-release granule fertilizers can simply be dug into the soil at the start of the growing season.
+Slow-release granule fertilizers can be dug into the soil at the start of the growing season.
 However, liquid fertilizers are the most common type.
 Here’s a quick guide to applying liquid fertilizer to your clematis:

 Choose high-phosphorus liquid fertilizers with NPK ratios of 5-10-5 or 5-10-10.